-- 1.24 Minerals are natural substances (solid and liquid) that can be extracted from the earth at surface level or underground by means of mining, quarrying and pumping.
-In Essex, the key minerals found and worked are sand and gravel, silica sand, brick-earth, brick clay, and chalk and all are worked at surface level.
+1.23 Minerals are natural substances (solid and liquid) that can be extracted from the earth at surface level or underground by means of mining, quarrying and pumping.
+In Essex, the key minerals found and worked are sand and gravel, silica sand, brickearth, brick clay, and chalk and all are worked at surface level.
 There are no underground mines in the County.
-Minerals development differs from other forms of development because minerals can only be worked where they occur. - 1.25 The following definitions are provided for guidance: - 'Mineral working' or 'mineral extraction' refers to the quarrying of mineral and the ancillary development associated with this such as processing plants, site offices and weighbridges, - 'Mineral development' applies more generally to any development primarily involving the extraction, processing, storage, transportation or manufacture of minerals.
-It includes associated mineral development such as rail aggregate depots, facilities for aggregate recycling, secondary processing facilities, e.g. asphalt and concrete plant and coastal wharves for mineral transhipment.
+Minerals development differs from other forms of development because minerals can only be worked where they occur.

+1.24 The following definitions are provided for guidance:

+- 'Mineral working' or 'mineral extraction' refers to the quarrying of mineral and the ancillary development associated with this such as processing plants, site offices and weighbridges, - 'Minerals development' applies more generally to any development primarily involving the extraction, processing, storage, transportation or manufacture of minerals.
+It includes associated minerals development such as rail aggregate depots, facilities for aggregate recycling, secondary processing facilities such as asphalt and concrete plant, and coastal wharves for mineral transhipment.

-- 1.26 The Plan is applicable to all mineral development in the County.
-In particular, it covers the following minerals which can be extracted economically in Essex: - Aggregates This term encompasses Sand, gravel, crushed rock, and other bulk materials used by the construction industry, however only land won sand and gravel production is relevant to Essex.
-The County is one of the largest producers in the UK, - Silica Sand This is higher value sand which contains a high proportion of silica in the form of quartz and has a narrow grain size.
-Silica sand is used for a variety of industrial uses and is currently extracted from one site in the Plan Area, located in north-east Essex, - Brick Clay This is sedimentary material used in the industrial manufacture of bricks, roof tiles, and clay.
-There are two brick making sites in Essex, both of which extract brick clay, - Brickearth Historically, brickearth was used in Essex for the manufacture of bricks and tiles.
-Although not currently worked, most of the deposit is found in Rochford District, - Chalk A form of sedimentary limestone rock produced mostly for agriculture, but also used in small amounts in the pharmaceutical industry.
-Chalk outcrops only occur in the north-west of the County, where currently only one extraction site produces white chalk.
+1.25 The Plan is applicable to all mineral development in the County.
+In particular, it covers the following minerals which can be extracted economically in Essex:

+- Aggregates.
+This term encompasses sand, gravel, crushed rock and other bulk materials used by the construction industry.
+The only aggregates extracted in Essex are sand and gravel.
+The County is one of the largest producers of this aggregate in the UK. - Silica Sand.
+This is higher value sand which contains a high proportion of silica in the form of quartz and has a narrow grain size.
+Silica sand is used for a variety of industrial uses and is currently extracted from one site in the Plan Area, located in north-east Essex. - Brick Clay.
+This is sedimentary material used in the industrial manufacture of bricks, roof tiles and clay.
+There are two brick making sites in Essex, both of which extract brick clay. - Brickearth.
+Historically, brickearth was used in Essex for the manufacture of bricks and tiles.
+Although not currently worked, most of the deposit is found in Rochford District. - Chalk.
+A form of sedimentary limestone rock produced mostly for agriculture, but also used in small amounts in the pharmaceutical industry.
+Chalk outcrops only occur in the north west of the County, where only one extraction site currently produces white chalk.